 The ability to read and write objects in a container is governed by the Access Control Lists (ACLs) assigned to the container.
 These ACLs are written to two metadata fields:

 Users with roles assigned to these metadata fields can perform the following actions:

 X-Container-Read: Users can read objects and associated metadata in the given container.

 X-Container-Write: Users can create and delete objects and associated metadata in the given container.

 The metadata field values are a comma-separated list of identity domain and role pairs.
 This allows service administrators to grant read or write access to users in other identity domains.
 Users with the

 Storage_Administrator role may define their own roles in the My Services Users page and assign them to the

 X-Container-Write headers on containers, as required.
-See Adding and Removing Custom Roles in Getting Started with Oracle Cloud.
+See Adding a Custom Role in Managing and Monitoring Oracle Cloud.

 Storage_Administrator role will always have read and write access to all containers in their service instance.

 All non-administrator users are subject to the ACLs for a given container.

 The service instance root path is an exception to this, because it does not have ACLs associated with it.
 For this path, all users can obtain a list of containers, but only users with the

 Storage_Administrator role can create or delete containers.